Lee-Yang-zero ratio method in three-dimensional Ising model

 In order to properly control finite-size effects exploiting the FSS of the LYZs, in Ref.~\citen{Wada:2024qsk} we proposed the use of the ratios of LYZs.
 We showed that the ratios of the imaginary parts of LYZs possess similar properties as the Binder cumulants, i.e.\ the ratios obtained on various system sizes intersect at the CP.
-The LYZ ratios (LYZRs) thus serve as an alternative and independent way to locate the CP numerically through the intersection analysis.
+The LYZ ratios (LYZRs) thus serve as an alternative and independent approach to locating the CP numerically through intersection analysis.
 In Ref.~\citen{Wada:2024qsk}, based on the FSS we also showed that this property of LYZRs applies to any CP in general systems, and the values of LYZRs at the CP are universal numbers that are specific for individual universality classes.
-Compared to the Binder-cumulant method, this method, which we call the LYZR method in what follows, has advantages that the convergence of the finite-size effects is faster in general system, and a specification of the order parameter is not necessary.
+Compared with the Binder-cumulant method, this method, which we call the LYZR method in what follows, has characteristics that the convergence of the finite-size effects is faster in general systems.
 We have also verified the validity of this method through a numerical analysis of the CP in the three-dimensional three-state Potts model with an external field, which belongs to the same universality class as the three-dimensional Ising model~\cite{Potts_1952,Karsch:2000xv}.
 It has been shown that the LYZR method can successfully determine the location and the critical exponents of the CP in this model.